sodafoundation/documentation/content/guides/user-guides/delfin/api-clients/_index.md

 - Ubuntu 16.04+
 - Python 3.6+
 - Delfin and its dependencies [installed](https://docs.sodafoundation.io/soda-gettingstarted/installation)

+##### Installation Note:

-(Delfin supports Ansible and Docker based installation for its deployment with all dependencies)
+- Delfin supports Ansible and Docker based installation for its deployment with all dependencies
+- If external exporter configurations are enabled (Prometheus, Kafka or Aler Manager), SODA Ansible Installer option, 'SRM_Toolchain' needs to be enabled for installation of Kafka, Prometheus & Alert Manager tools.
+Default Delfin installation will not install these exporters

 ## Configurations

 Delfin and its features/services are configured using configuration file `<delfin source path>/etc/delfin/delfin.conf`.

 Important configurations that users want change may be,

 - Database path
 - Enable/Disable metrics exporters
-- IP and Ports exporters
+- IP and Ports of exporters
 - Cryptor used for encrypt sensitive data
 - Certificate file paths to interface with storage backends